Hey June!

 Hey June! (stylized in all caps) is a Filipino indie rock band formed in 2021.
-The band consisted of Jim Mase (vocals/guitar), Coey Ballesteros (bass), and Aci Fodra (drums).
+The band consists of Jim Mase (vocals/guitar), Coey Ballesteros (bass), and Aci Fodra (drums).
 The band first gained attention with their debut single "Panahon" (lit.
 'Season'), was released in 2022.
 Their name was inspired by the month of their formation.

 In 2023, the band released the single "Lasik" from their debut album Curiosity Killed the Cat.
 The song became a sleeper hit in 2025, gaining widespread popularity on TikTok and Instagram.
 The track reached the top of the Spotify Philippines Viral 50 chart and surpassed five million streams.
 It also entered the Billboard Philippines charts in early July 2025, debuting at number 39 on the Philippines Hot 100 and number 20 on the Top Philippine Songs chart.